WellthCare

 2. Demand a Flywheel, Not a Frankenstein

-Many “integrated” solutions are just disparate software glued together.
+Many so-called “integrated” solutions are just software bolted together.
 True integration is seamless and behavioral.
 Look for a native flywheel effect: a single system where a preventive action (like a screening) automatically triggers a reward, which fuels engagement with a health-focused store, which generates data to personalize care, and so on.
 This creates a compounding cycle of value, unlike a Frankenstein's monster of disconnected tabs and logins.

 3. Require Proof, Not Promises